Sheila Willis Kleiman: Career

 Kleiman began her ballet career as soloist with both the Ft.
 Worth Ballet and with the TCU Ballet Division Company.
 Both companies were directed at the time by Fernando Schaffenburg, who was the head of the ballet program at Texas Christian University.

 After graduating from Texas Christian University, she joined the Cobb Marietta Ballet, (currently the Georgia Ballet) as a soloist and was assistant director from 1973 to 1978, under Iris Hensley.
 She was a performing member of Italia Musica de Arti tour of Italy, where she performed in over 20 cities throughout the Abruzzi region of Italy.
 When she returned to the U.S., Kleiman moved to Tallahassee, Florida, and worked with the Tallahassee Civic Ballet.
-In 1979, Sheila joined the Pittsburgh Dance Alloy as a soloist, choreographer, and director of the Alloy training school.
+In 1979, Sheila joined the Pittsburgh Dance Alloy as a soloist, choreographer, and co-director of the Alloy training school.
 She also continued to perform and tour with various modern and ballet companies.
 Kleiman was a guest artist and guest teacher with Texas Tech University.
 She also performed in the PBS production of Dracula, the Ballet as the lead role, Leiselle.

-Kleiman studied and prepared for a second career in design while she was living in Pittsburgh, and earned an Associates Degree in Interior Design from the Art Institute of Pittsburgh.
+Kleiman studied and prepared for a second career in design while she was living in Pittsburgh, and earned an associate degree in Interior Design from the Art Institute of Pittsburgh.

-Kleiman is currently the president of the Performing Arts Cultural Exchange, which she founded in 2018, dedicated to the “preservation of the teaching method founded by the Vaganova School of Classical Dance.”
+Kleiman is currently the president of the Performing Arts Cultural Exchange, which she founded in 2018, which is dedicated to the "preservation of the teaching method founded by the Vaganova School of Classical Dance."